 Singly or in flocks on tidal flats, secluded seashores; occasionally inland.

-- Their call is a pleasant far-carrying 'tlui-tlui'.
+The Grey Plover call is a pleasant far-carrying 'tlui-tlui'.

 The Grey Plover does not breed in the south-western Cape.

 The size, high forehead, short bill and long legs, distinguishes this Plover from other waders.
 In summer plumage the underparts from the chin to lower belly are totally black, bordered by a broad white margin; the back is darker so that the white markings show up more.
 Black spots appear first on the chest and belly.

 Common summer visitor, a few all year.

-- Occur along the entire south-western Cape coastline.
+Grey Plover occur along the entire south-western Cape coastline.